 Brief biographies of each of Fluor's directors are provided.

-Ten of our 12 Board members are independent.
+Eleven of our 13 Board members are independent.
 Board committees (other than the Executive Committee) are comprised solely of independent directors.

 Corporate Governance Documents include Fluor's Certificate of Incorporation, Bylaws, Board Committee Charters, Corporate Governance Guidelines, and the Code of Conduct for the Board of Directors.
 Corporate Governance Guidelines are regularly reviewed and updated, in response to changing regulations and stakeholder concerns and committee charters clearly establish each committee's roles and responsibilities.